Jul 13, 2010

 Ok, in the last post I talked about writing with the door closed – bliss, painless, no judgement from anyone – not even your inner critique, if you’re very lucky.

 Opening that door can be a painful process.
-Opening the door means that you the author are open to criticism.
+Opening the door means that you, the author, are open to criticism.
 Opening that door means many great lines will be slaughtered by the delete button.
 Lines that you thought were brilliant in the first draft suddenly wither beneath the scrutiny of the second draft.

 At the end of the day, if you are serious about being published, then you are going to have to write the second draft with the door open and know that in time you must hand your baby over to the critiques, no matter who they are.